-4. The audit of the Accounts of the Authority for the year 2018-19 has been undertaken by the Comptroller and Auditor General of India.
-As per the Audit Report released by the Comptroller and Auditor General there are no audit paras on the Accounts of the Authority for the year 2018-19.
-The Accounts of the Authority along with Audit Report for the year 2018-19 has been placed on the Table of Lok Sabha on 28.11.2019 and Rajya Sabha on 02.12.2019.
+5. The audit of the accounts of the Authority for the year 2021-22 was undertaken by the Comptroller and Auditor General of India during the year 2022-23.
+As per the Audit Report released by the Comptroller and Auditor General there are no audit paras on the Accounts of the Authority for the year 2021-22.

 9. I welcome comments and suggestions of stakeholders on our functioning which will provide valuable feedback to us to effect necessary improvements within the statutory mandate and guiding framework given to us.